 top of page

-How do I avoid fights about my Wills after I am gone?
+How do I avoid fights about my Will after I am gone?

-A judge even concluded that a solicitor having prepared a Will according to client instructions, and sent instructions for the signing of the Will now handing the matter back to the client, the solicitor did not subsequently receive the Will back and the client died.
-Ultimately, this was deemed not the fault of the client but of the solicitor.
-The contested situation for negligence was successful and left everyone wondering how far a duty of care has to go and our professional insurances rocket.
+The standard of care for your Will making legal professional is extremely high, some would say too much so.
+A judge even concluded that a solicitor was liable for the fact a signed Will was not executed or returned by the client.
+Having prepared a Will according to client instructions, and sent instructions for the signing of the Will, (therefore had now handed the matter back to the client), it was still decided that the solicitor was liable for the fact the client did not execute the Will and the family were now suing.
+It was deemed that as the solicitor in question did not subsequently receive the signed Will back and the client died, he was responsible for chasing the client until the signed Will was returned.
+The contested situation for negligence was successful and left everyone wondering how far a duty of care has to go and in the meantime our professional insurances rocket.

 The point is, even qualified professionals cannot know for certain and of course, lawyers will also always say they cannot know for certain.
 However, many people seem to assume they do know and that all will be fine.
 As professionals we attempt to provide the client with belt and braces advice and support and still the courts change their decisions as they adapt to evolving society.